 - Open the File Explorer by clicking the folder icon on the taskbar which should lead you to the Quick Access feature.

-- Navigate to X:\Programs Files (x86)\Kodi\, double-click the Uninstall.exe file under this folder to remove Kodi by activating the built-in uninstaller.
+Find Uninstall.exe file and double-click on it to remove Kodi by activating the built-in uninstaller.
 (X represents the disk you installed the program.)

 - Follow the on-screen instructions to proceed with the removal.